alot837/computer_project/README.md

 # computer_project
-Tis is just a sample of project including SQL, HTML, Javascript &amp; PHP
+This is just a sample of project including SQL, HTML, Javascript &amp; PHP